hannahvwatkins/pycno_population_analysis/spatial_analysis/code/README.md

 **bc_eez_100m1.tif**

+File too large to upload to Github, can source from below or contact author for a copy.
 .tif raster file containing bathymetry from ETOPO1 clipped to Canada’s marine EEZ on the Pacific coast.
 100 m spatial resolution.
 Sourced from the BC Marine Conservation Analysis (BCMA) website.
 CRS: EPSG: 3005				(https://bcmca.ca/data/eco_physical_bathymetry/)